NetKnightsClub/.github/profile/README.md

 ## 🧠 Join the Knights

 Interested in joining?
 Check out:
-- The website: [Coming Soon]
+- The website: [NetKnightsClub.org](https://netknightsclub.github.io/NetKnights-Website/) (btw we dont own a domain name yet)
-- The repo for the website: [ALSO Coming Soon]
+- The repo for the website: [NetKnights-Website Repo](https://github.com/NetKnightsClub/NetKnights-Website/tree/main)
 - Our upcoming learning modules and zine: [Soon™]

 Club is open to all levels, whether you're: